shrisowdhaman/alexa_applicaton/Readme.txt

-Alexa Integrate with Spring REST Application
+Alexa Integrate with Spring Boot REST Application

  Technology used :
 1. Java 1.8